smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-troubleshooting.md

 You can expect to see the following types of log files:

 1. **WSL_Mcc_Monitor_FromRegisteredTask_Transcript**: This log file records the output of the "MCC_Monitor_Task" scheduled task that is responsible for ensuring that the Connected Cache continues running.
-1. **WSL_Mcc_UserUninstall_Transcript**: This log file records the ouput of the "uninstallmcconwsl.ps1" script that the user can run to uninstall MCC software from the host machine.
+1. **WSL_Mcc_UserUninstall_Transcript**: This log file records the output of the "uninstallmcconwsl.ps1" script that the user can run to uninstall MCC software from the host machine.
 1. **WSL_Mcc_Uninstall_FromRegisteredTask_Transcript**: This log file records the output of the "MCC_Uninstall_Task" scheduled task that is responsible for uninstalling the MCC software from the host machine when called by the "uninstallmcconwsl.ps1" script.

-### WSL2 fails to install with message "A specified logon session does not exist"
+### WSL2 fails to install with message "A specified logon session doesn't exist"

-If you are encountering this failure message when attempting to run the PowerShell command `wsl.exe --install --no-distribution` on your Windows host machine, verify that you are logged on as a local administrator and running the command from an elevated PowerShell window.
+If you're encountering this failure message when attempting to run the PowerShell command `wsl.exe --install --no-distribution` on your Windows host machine, verify that you're logged on as a local administrator and running the command from an elevated PowerShell window.

 ### Updating the WSL2 kernel